Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

-It’s a valid concern as you want you and your loved ones to be safe when you travel.
+Wondering “Is Newark safe?” is a valid concern if you’re planning a trip to the New Jersey city.
+Of course, you want you and your loved ones to be safe when you travel.

-I’ve called the Garden State my home for over 30 years, part of it as a resident of Newark.
-I can honestly say that the city is moderately safe for travel, depending on where you stay in Newark and the precautions you take.
+I’ve called the Garden State my home for over 30 years, partially as a resident of Newark.
+I can honestly say that the city is moderately safe for travel, depending on where you stay and the precautions you take.

 In this article, I’ll go over my honest advice about safety in Newark, as well as my top tips for your visit.